US reaches 40 million recorded Covid-19 cases - with 4 million counted in the last 4 weeks - Local News 8

 But only 53% of the total US population is fully vaccinated, and just 62% of eligible Americans are, leaving tens of millions very vulnerable.

 “Here’s the important thing: Everyone that I’m hospitalizing is not vaccinated.
-We are, by and large across the country, not needing to hospitalize people that have gotten both doses of the vaccine,” Professor of Emergency Medicine and Associate Dean of Public Health and Brown University Dr. Megan Ranney said.
+We are, by and large across the country, not needing to hospitalize people that have gotten both doses of the vaccine,” Dr. Megan Ranney, professor of emergency medicine and associate dean at Brown University’s school of public health, said.
 “This is a disease of the unvaccinated right now.”

 Alabama, Wyoming, Idaho, Mississippi and West Virginia all have less than 40% of their populations vaccinated, according to the CDC.
 Two of those states, Alabama and Mississippi, are also contending with their more than 90% ICU utilization.